 As employees, we have some choice over the companies we want to work for.
 But as a collective, companies have no choice whatsoever when it comes to doing business with their union.
 They are legally prohibited from choosing against unions, by laws that prevent them from hiring/promoting only non-union employees, as well as laws that prevent them from firing union employees even when they are on strike.
 And they are practically prevented from resisting a union’s demands, by the existential threat that a union strike poses.
 As with all things in life, this lack of competition ends up hurting the business, the consumers, and eventually, society as a whole.

 A Better Solution

 Unions are an imperfect solution to a very real problem.
 We live in a world where a handful of corporations have been allowed to become too big and too powerful.
 We need to break them up, and create more competition – not just for consumers, but also for employees.
 Google can and should be broken up into 10 independent companies, and the same applies to companies like Amazon, Facebook, JPMorgan Chase, and Goldman Sachs as well.
 Antitrust laws exist for a very good reason – we need to do a better job of enforcing them.

 We also live in a world where the benefits of economic growth are primarily going to a minority of wealthy investors and executives.
-We need to further tax the wealthy, and use the revenue to both lower taxes on the middle class, fund a more robust EITC for those working in poverty, and subsidize life necessities such as healthcare and education.
+We need to further tax the biggest winners, and use the revenue to fund life necessities such as healthcare and education.
 Unions are an attempt to solve very real problems… but in very wrong ways.

 Choice and competition has always propelled our society forward.
 It has helped us as individuals to grow.
 And it has helped our free market to succeed.
 As consumers, we have seen how dysfunctional companies become when they no longer need to compete for our business.
 Without any such competition, unions too pose a mortal danger to our continued prosperity and progress.